Harpal Singh Sokhi

+Harpal Singh Sokhi (born 1966) is an Indian celebrity chef and restaurateur.
+He began his career in 1987 at The Oberoi in Bhubaneswar, becoming an executive chef six years later.
+Over the following years, he worked at several luxury hotel chains in India.
+He is best known for using the catchphrase "Namak Shamak".

 Early life

-Harpal Singh Sokhi grew up in Kharagpur, West Bengal, where his father worked with the Indian Railways.
+Harpal Singh Sokhi grew up in Kharagpur, West Bengal, India where his father worked with the Indian Railways.
 He has two older sisters and one brother.
 He studied at the South Eastern Railway Mixed Higher Secondary School.
 He was inspired to become a chef by his mother's cooking.
 His father travelled a lot for work, and encouraged his kids to try a lot of different cuisines.
 His brother also cooked food at a langar.

-Inspired by the academic atmosphere in Kharagpur (which is home IIT Kharagpur), Sokhi initially wanted to pursue engineering, but was not good at studies.
-He also expressed interest in joining the Indian Air Force, but by the time he decided to apply, he had crossed the maximum age limit.
-He came to know about the hotel management career from a friend who studied in Siliguri.
+Inspired by the academic atmosphere in Kharagpur (which is home to IIT Kharagpur), Sokhi initially wanted to pursue engineering, but was not good at studies.
+He also expressed interest in joining the Indian Air Force (IAF), but by the time he decided to apply, he had crossed the maximum age limit.
+He came to know about the hotel management career from a friend who studied in Siliguri, West Bengal.
 Sokhi's brother encouraged him to appear for the hotel management entrance exam, and Sokhi enrolled at the Institute of Hotel Management (IHM), Bhubaneswar in 1984.

-Career as a chef
+Culinary career

 In 1987, Sokhi completed his diploma in catering from IHM Bhubaneswar.
 He started his career as a trainee cook at The Oberoi in Bhubaneswar.
 At 27, he became an executive chef.
 Sokhi spent several years in learning different international cuisines.
 He learnt Hyderabadi cooking from Ustad Habib Pasha and Begum Mumtaz Khan.
 He also did research on Ayurveda-based food to see how cooking can improve nutritive value of the food.